bastienwirtz/homer/docs/configuration.md

 `null` value or missing keys will be ignored and value from the `config.yml` will be used if available.
 Empty values (either in `config.yml` or the endpoint data) will hide the element (ex: set `"title": ""` to hide the title bar).

+## Connectivity checks

+As a webapp (PWA) the dashboard can still be displayed when your homer server is offline.
+The connectivity checker periodically send a HEAD request bypassing the PWA cache to the dashbord page to make sure it's still reachable.

+It can be useful when you access your dashboard through a VPN or ssh tunnel for example, to know is your conection is up.
+It also helps when using an authentication proxy, it will reloads the page if the authentication expires (when a redirection is send in response to the HEAD request).

 ## Style Options